deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 The flame that burns twice as bright, burns half as long

 A belief is not dangerous until it turns absolute

+We are just a chemical scum on a medium-sized planet, orbiting an average star in an ordinary galaxy in one of many universes